ValerieEskens/vue-hackcamp/day1/basics.md

 ## Computed

-Computed properties only recalculate when use variables are updated.
+Computed properties only recalculate when used variables are updated.

 ```javascript
 new Vue({